 PAST EVENT: “Bird Outing”

 June 19 -Bird outing with Dave Blockstein and Mary Sanger.
-Information about the birds sighted at this event is coming.

 PAST EVENT: “Cicada Party”

 June 5 – John Lill, Biological Sciences Dept chair at GWU, and Diane Lill, Greenkids Program Director at the Audubon Naturalist Society, led a walkabout at the Sligo MS baseball field.
 About 50 people joined John and Diane as they illuminated the intricate lives of the cicada subspecies participants found onsite.
 Check out the story and photos on the Natural History page.

 PAST EVENT: Urban Forestry in MoCo Parks

 View the video of the presentation Oct 27 – Urban forestry in Parks Colter Burkes, Senior Urban Forester at Parks, led a presentation and discussion of tree management in Moco Parks, plus green waste recycling, and hazardous tree management.
 Bring your questions!